SoftwareBrothers/adminjs-dev/docs-src/tutorials/writing-react-components.md

 ## Requiring component

 First of all - you have to require them by using {@link AdminBro.bundle} function.
-What it does - it gives your component an unique ID and sends it to the __bundling__ process.
+What it does - it gives your component a unique ID and sends it to the __bundling__ process.

 You can do it like this: `{ component: AdminBro.bundle('./path-to-your-jsx-or-tsx-file') }`